Take a moment to think about these questions:

 But not all progressions are intriguing and satisfactory.

-That’s why Yu-kai Chou underlines the importance of feeling proud of the new status.
-If there’s no interest in leveling up whatsoever, there won’t be any motivation either.
+That’s why Yu-kai Chou underlines the importance of feeling proud of the new status in his Octalysis Framework in Gamification.
+If there’s no interest in leveling up whatsoever, there won’t be any motivation, either.

 What’s more fulfilling than looking back at the progress you’ve made?